labeattie/testpreviewsite/_posts/2022-01-31-vba-lake-bridges.md

 I was ecstatic, and this was a major win for a few reasons.

 First, four total models with soil-springs had to be created, and at the time of this macro's completion, two were finished.
-If each model takes 80 hours to enter the data, then my 30 hour time investment saved approximately 130 man hours.
+If each model would have taken 80 hours to enter the data, then my 30 hour time investment saved approximately 130 man hours.
 The macro made the process of entering the springs take approximately 5 minutes.

-Secondly, the full soil-spring SAP2000 model was treated as something you don't make until near the end of the design process.
-You don't want to invest the man hours into making such a model unless you're almost positive you have the bridge members sized correctly with other checks.
+Second, the full soil-spring SAP2000 model was treated as something you didn't make until near the end of the design process.
+You didn't want to invest the man hours into making such a model unless you were almost positive you had the bridge members sized correctly using other checks and design methods.
 This macro allowed the more accurate soil-spring models to be utilized at earlier project stages, improving the feedback for the designers.

 Last but not least, running this macro (and even creating it) was considerably more fun than manually copying and pasting data for 80 hours.

 ## QAQC Considerations
 In most of these case studies or examples, I plan to talk a bit about how we approach checking this work.
 Like I mentioned in my article [Why Civil Engineers Should Learn Excel VBA Macros][why_vba], I know this a major concern for engineers.

-For this example, the answer is relatively straightforward.
+In this case, the answer is relatively straightforward.
 After I had finished with the model where I manually entered soil-spring data into SAP2000, someone else had the equally exciting task of checking all of my inputs.
 So when someone has to comb through the entire set of resulting data anyways, it doesn't make much difference whether you input that data by hand or got a the computer to do it for you.

-If anything, the macro solution was better for checking, since it's unlikely that the code I wrote would make any one-off mistakes that can be tough to notice.
+If anything, the macro solution was better for checking, because it's unlikely that the code I wrote would make any one-off mistakes that can be tough to notice.
 Rather, a mistake from the macro is probably present on many or all of the springs and can be found more easily.

 I will say that I spent a good amount of time making the macro usable for coworkers.
 Knowing what I know now, the user experience could have been much better, and even so, all of my coworkers were able to use it without issue.
 In order to help facilitate ease of use, I wrote detailed step-by-step instructions on opening and using the macro, and I added in plenty of error handling cases to the code to catch things that might go wrong.

 ## Conclusions
 This was the first of many times I have been able to use Excel VBA/macros in my work as a structural bridge engineer, and I was riding high on this success.
 This is what got me hooked and I kept an eye out for other ways I could use it in the future.

 Looking back at the code now, almost 9 years later, there are so many ways to improve it.
-I did about everything in the least efficient way possible.
+I did nearly everything in the least efficient way possible.
 I was constantly selecting and changing new cells using ActiveCell and Offset as the macro would work its way down a sheet*.
 I required a complicated setup where you have to export, get everything set up just right, run the macro, and then reimport; these days I would just make Excel edit the model directly.
 And even so, my beginner macro skills saved us over 100 hours, made everybody happier, and made me look in the process!

 It was quite fun looking back at my work from so long ago.
 I hope it encourages you to give VBA a try!
 Even a tiny amount of knowledge and experience can go a very long way when the perfect use-case appears.
 If it's helpful, check out my tutorial post on making [Your First Macro][first_macro].